-Venice is the city on the water par excellence, an Italian jewel that the world envies.
-The city par excellence chosen by lovers, Venice is one of the most extraordinary UNESCO sites in the world.
-The city, capital of the Veneto region, lies on more than 100 islands in a lagoon in the Adriatic Sea.
-Iconic bridges, prestigious museums, historic churches and islands where centuries-old glass-making traditions are still handed down, Venice is this and much more.
+Venice is the quintessential floating city, a jewel envied by the whole world.
+A favorite destination for lovers, Venice is one of the most extraordinary and unique UNESCO heritage sites in the world.
+The city is spread across more than 100 islands within a lagoon in the Adriatic Sea.
+Iconic bridges, prestigious museums, historic churches, and islands where the centuries-old tradition of artisan glassmaking is still passed down: Venice is all of this and more.

-Chioggia is located in the southernmost part of the Venetian Lagoon, between the Po Delta and Venice.
-The traces of its past are still very evident in the historic centre, where the Tower of Sant'Andrea, housing the oldest clock in the world, stands out, as well as in the palaces and historic buildings that frame the Vena Canal.
-Another emblematic place in Chioggia is the Pescheria, the famous fish market, which tells of the maritime soul of the lagoon city.
+Chioggia is located in the southernmost part of the Venetian lagoon, nestled between the Delta of the Po River and Venice.
+Traces of its past are still evident in the historic center, where the Tower of Sant'Andrea stands out, housing the world's oldest clock, and where historic palaces and buildings line the Canal Vena.
+Another emblematic place in Chioggia is the Pescheria, the famous fish market that tells the maritime soul of the lagoon city.

-Are you looking for an offer for a hotel in Chioggia, near Venice?
+Looking for a hotel offer in Chioggia near Venice?
 Welcome to our B&B Hotel Chioggia Airone!
-Located in a strategic position, a few steps from the beach of Sottomarina di Chioggia, this 4-star hotel is the ideal solution for those seeking relaxation without giving up the many outdoor activities.
-The property is located 50 metres from the bus stops and 100 metres from the pier for boats and waterbuses to Venice.
-The B&B Hotel Chioggia Airone offers a wide range of services such as a private beach a few meters away, two outdoor swimming pools, one dedicated to children and two restaurants open for lunch and dinner.
-The hotel also offers two large conference rooms for your events and meetings.
+The property is located 50 meters from bus stops and 100 meters from the pier for boats and vaporettos that lead to Venice.
+B&B Hotel Chioggia Airone offers a wide range of services, including a private beach a few meters away, two outdoor pools, one dedicated to children, and two restaurants open for both lunch and dinner.
+The hotel also features two spacious conference rooms for your events and meetings.

-Venice is a unique city.
-Immerse yourself in the Venetian atmosphere as you stroll through the calle (narrow streets) and campi (squares), admire the Rialto Bridge and the Bridge of Sighs and take a break in one of the city's many bàcari (bars) to enjoy a Spritz or wine and a "cicchetto", the classic Venetian snack.
-From Venice you can also set off on excursions to some of the most characteristic islands in the world: Burano, famous for its lace-making, Murano, for its glass-making and Torcello, one of the oldest human settlements in the area.
+Venice is a unique city in the world.
+Immerse yourself in the Venetian atmosphere by strolling through its narrow streets and squares, admire the Rialto Bridge and the Bridge of Sighs, and take a break at the city's numerous "bacari" to enjoy a Spritz or a glass of wine and a "cicchetto," the classic Venetian appetizer.
+From Venice, you can also embark on excursions to some of the world's most distinctive islands: Burano, famous for its lace production, Murano, known for its glassmaking, and Torcello, one of the oldest human settlements in the area.

-Venice is also synonymous with cinema: in September the city hosts the International Film Festival on the Lido and becomes the capital of the international jet set.
-In addition to cinema, Venice hosts the Biennale d'Arte, Architettura, Musica e Danza (Art, Architecture, Music and Dance Biennial) from April to November in the evocative setting of the Giardini and Arsenale.
-One of Venice's most famous monuments is dedicated to opera: the Fenice Theatre, which hosts the International Festival of Contemporary Music and the famous New Year's Concert.
+Venice is also synonymous with cinema: in September, the city hosts the Venice International Film Festival on the Lido and becomes the capital of the international jet set.
+In addition to cinema, from April to November, Venice hosts the Biennale of Art, Architecture, Music, and Dance in the charming setting of the Gardens and the Arsenal.
+One of its most famous monuments is dedicated to opera: the Teatro La Fenice, which hosts the International Festival of Contemporary Music and the famous New Year's Concert.

-Venice is also famous worldwide for its historic cafés, and the first "botega da caffè" dates back to the second half of the 17th century.
-The longest-lived and most famous in the city is Caffè Florian, which has been serving coffee and aperitifs in St Mark's Square since 29 December 1720.
-Furthermore, the Serenissima has been the city of many artists, writers, composers and intellectuals over the centuries.
-To one of them, Jorge Luis Borges, the labyrinth on the island of San Giorgio is dedicated.
+Venice is famous worldwide for its historic cafés, with the first "coffee shop" dating back to the second half of the 17th century.
+The longest-running and most famous café in the city is Caffè Florian, which has been serving coffee and aperitifs in St. Mark's Square since December 29, 1720.
+Furthermore, over the centuries, Venice has been the city of many artists, writers, composers, and intellectuals.
+One of them, Jorge Luis Borges, is honored with a labyrinth on the island of San Giorgio.